Office 365 Direct Routing Overview

 Spam control is currently provided directly by Microsoft, and there is no provision for opting out.
 For Google and Apple's similar services, there is likewise no way to opt out.
 This approach is the de facto industry standard.

 Some early users reported more spam getting through to their Inbox.
 Others reported less.
 Most said they saw no change.
 You will definitely see more spam in your Junk Mail folder, as Microsoft filters out some of the messages that PureMessage formerly blocked.
 You should check your Junk Mail folder from time to time to see if any non-junk messages ended up there.
 If you see a valid message there, right-click it, then select the "not junk" option.

 Your messages will be available in your mailbox via Microsoft’s email clients, Microsoft’s web email (Outlook on the Web), or Apple’s Mail app.

-If you had Who I Am set to forward your messages to more than one external address, the forwarding will stop.
+If you had Who I Am set to forward your messages to more than one external address, that forwarding stopped.
 Microsoft's servers allow for only one forwarding address.
 You can use Microsoft's tools to specify one forwarding address.

 To choose and set up email clients to use with Office 365, see Choose Which Email/Calendar App to Use.

 If you feel that forwarding is essential in your situation, forwarding to one outside destination can be set up in Outlook on the Web.
 See Microsoft's help page on setting up mail forwarding.